Nayan Mongia

 Nayan Mongia was accused of match-fixing against West Indies as he gobbled up 21 balls to make a mere 4 runs along with Manoj Prabhakar who made a slow century.

-This resulted in West Indies win the match by 43 runs.
+This resulted in the West Indies winning the match by 43 runs.

 Mongia was dropped from the team in the year 2001.

 He was a lower order wicket-keeper batsman and batted occasionally on 7th or 8th position.

 He has represented India in 2 World Cups, 1996 and 1999.